ftravers/datomic-tutorial/README.md

 Here I blow it away, recreate a blank DB, recreate the connection, transact the schema and testdata.

+Working code can be found under the

+GIT TAG: basic-schema-insert

 ## Better Testdata<a id="sec-1-6" name="sec-1-6"></a>

 Okay a DB with only one record in it is pretty boring.
 Also a db with